MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/roadmap-for-developing-ndis-filter-drivers.md

 - Step 4: Learn about the Windows driver build, test, and debug processes and tools.

   Building a driver differs from building a user-mode application.
-For more information about Windows driver build, debug, and test processes, driver signing, and [Windows Hardware Certification Kit (HCK)](https://go.microsoft.com/fwlink/p/?LinkId=733613) testing, see [Building, Debugging, and Testing Drivers](https://docs.microsoft.com/windows-hardware/drivers).
+For more information about Windows driver build, debug, and test processes, driver signing, and [Windows Hardware Compatibilty](https://docs.microsoft.com/en-us/windows-hardware/design/compatibility/) testing, see [Building, Debugging, and Testing Drivers](https://docs.microsoft.com/windows-hardware/drivers).
 For more information about building, testing, verifying, and debugging tools, see [Driver Development Tools](https://docs.microsoft.com/windows-hardware/drivers/devtest/index).

 - Step 5: Read the [filter driver introduction topics](introduction-to-ndis-filter-drivers.md).